NoxTheCubeman/Arctenox-s-AI-Image-Generator/README.md

 ## Deploying

-You can deploy this project to any static hosting service like Vercel, Netlify, or GitHub Pages.
+This will eventually be deployed to static hosting service like Netlify.
 During the build process, you must provide the `VITE_API_KEY` as an environment variable in your hosting provider's settings.